wwmoraes/pvpgn-server-docker/README.md

 docker run -it wwmoraes/pvpgn-server
 ```

-PvPGN-PRO is built and installed under the `/usr/local/pvpgn` prefix, so all its
+PvPGN-PRO is built and installed on the root filesystem.
+A sample configuration
-files can be found there.
-For instance, the configuration and data are located
-at `/usr/local/pvpgn/etc` and `/usr/local/pvpgn/var` respectively.
+can be found at `/etc/pvpgn`.
+Data (logs, storage, scripts, etc) can be found
+at `/var/pvpgn`.
+These are the default locations `bnetd` will use, unless you
+configure it to use distinct paths.

 ## 🚀 Deployment <a name = "deployment"></a>